voedger/voedger-internals/server/design/sequences.md

 As of March 1, 2025, the sequence implementation has several critical limitations that impact system performance and scalability:

-- **Unbounded Memory Growth**: Sequence data for all workspaces is loaded into memory simultaneously, creating a direct correlation between memory usage and the number of workspaces.
+- **Unbound Memory Growth**: Sequence data for all workspaces is loaded into memory simultaneously, creating a direct correlation between memory usage and the number of workspaces.
 This approach becomes unsustainable as applications scale.

 - **Prolonged Startup Times**: During command processor initialization, a resource-intensive "recovery process" must read and process the entire PLog to determine the last used sequence numbers.
 This causes significant startup delays that worsen as event volume grows.